91ºÚÁÏÍø

 Upon completion of the program, students will:

-- Demonstrate clinical judgment based in knowledge from nursing, the arts, humanities, and natural, physical, and social sciences.
+• Demonstrate advanced clinical judgment based in knowledge from nursing, the arts, humanities, and natural, physical, and social sciences.

-- Implement quality population-focused care in the protection, promotion, and enhancement of health
+• Design quality population-focused care approaches for the protection, promotion, and enhancement of health.

-- Apply research methods to address health care and nursing issues
+• Design research to address healthcare and nursing issues.

-- Contribute to an environment of safety for clients and providers
+• Create an environment of safety for clients and providers.

-- Function as an effective member of the interprofessional care team
+• Function as an effective leader of the interprofessional care team.

-- Apply knowledge of the healthcare system in planning, organizing, and optimizing care across delivery settings.
+• Apply knowledge of the healthcare system in leading care across delivery settings.

-- Use information and communication technologies in the delivery of effective care
+• Appraise information and communication technologies in the delivery of effective care.

-- Reflect the ethics and values of the nursing profession in providing equitable care for all
+• Integrate the ethics and values of the nursing profession in providing equitable care for all.

 The family nurse practitioner internship course provides students an opportunity to integrate knowledge and skills learned in the classroom setting into practice.
 Internship placements are arranged individually through the School of Nursing.
 Experiences are selected with the student to meet program requirements of 600 clinical hours.